 Hands that speak: A guide to Buddhist mudras

 Editor’s note: We see images of mudras all around us—but few of us know what they mean.
 The five fingers of the hand represent five levels of consciousness needed to attain Buddhahood.
-Part one of this MAP Academy series offers a historical guide to mudras–simple gestures that are rich with spiritual meaning.
+The two-part series offers a guide to Buddhist mudras—simple gestures that are rich with spiritual meaning.
+This is the part one of the series that has the most common mudras that represent fearlessness and charity—as well as devotion.
+Part two looks at sacred gestures for dhyana, the wheel of law and Bhumisparsha—which represents demon king Mara’s defeat at the hands of Siddhartha and his journey towards enlightenment.

 This article originally appeared on the MAP Academy website.
 All images that appear with the MAP Academy articles are sourced from various collections around the world, and due image credits can be found on the original article on the MAP Academy website.
 The MAP Academy is a non-profit online educational platform committed to building equitable resources for the study of art histories from South Asia.